madpink/mp-livecode-controls/README.md

 Visit wiki for details.
 Released under CC BY-SA 4.0, built with Livecode and love.

-One more addendum to the LICENSE... please keep line 42 as "-- Don't Panic"... it's an old programming idiosyncrasy I like keeping in place.

 Visit [mpControls Planning Board](https://madpink.plutio.com/p/sgjnnwx7q7etcwpfg) to see current plans and progress.

 ### Some quick terminology